Break-Through-Tech/Candogram-1A-3d-career-paths-map-from-job-postings/Challenge-Project-Overview.md

 In this project you will use job postings and Text Representation, Dimensionality Reduction, Sentence Embeddings, Nearest Neighbor Search to create an interactive 3D scatterplot to demonstrate career paths from entry level to senior positions.
 This will help prototype ideas for potential new products.

 ### Success Criteria
-The team should have a working HTML page with a 3D scatter plot built from job postings where careers paths can be explored from entry level to senior positions.
+The team should have a working HTML page with a 3D scatter plot built from job postings where careers paths can be explored from entry level to senior positions, i.e. Entry Level Accountant -> Data Engineer -> Data Platform Manager -> Distinguished Engineer

+### Stretch Goal
+The regular version of this project uses job titles only to determine how jobs are related and the level of experience required.
+The stretch goal is to incorporate the job description and requirements into this model.

 ### Project Milestones